 Inside the Colosseum you won't find any food, but you might find a street stall nearby for a snack.

 However, my advice is to hold your hunger until you finish the combined visit to the Colosseum and the Roman Forum (if you start early, it is feasible) and then look for a restaurant further away from the area to save on price and gain in quality.

 The Roman amphitheatre is a great place to visit with children (remember that children under 18 don't pay admission); especially those who like Roman stories will have a great time running around the corridors.

 Remember to bring plenty of water and liquids to keep them hydrated and protect them from the sun with hats, sunglasses and sunscreen.
 To organise your family trip, I recommend you read my article on visiting the Colosseum with children.

 Virtual tour of the Colosseum

 If you want your trip to Ancient Rome through its amphitheatre to be even more complete, the virtual reality entrance option is available.
-There are also no queues and an audio guide in several languages and virtual reality goggles at your disposal throughout the visit.
-It is an ideal option if you are looking for a different experience that takes you directly to the first century without leaving the Colosseum steps.
+It is also available without queues and with an audio guide in several languages and virtual reality goggles at your disposal throughout the visit.
+It is an ideal option if you are looking for a different experience that takes you directly to the first century without leaving the steps of the Colosseum.

-This guided tour of the Colosseum is, without a doubt, the most original and informative (and surely a good choice if you are travelling with your family, as the younger ones won't want to miss any of the virtual reality details).
+This guided tour of the Colosseum is undoubtedly the most original and informative (and certainly a good choice if you are travelling with your family, as the younger ones won't want to miss any detail of the virtual reality).
 During the tour of the Colosseum, in addition to the guide's commentary, you will wear virtual reality goggles, which will represent the steps of the Colosseum as they were in Ancient Rome.
-It is a totally immersive and very complete experience.
+It is a totally immersive and complete experience.